Andrew Weil: Early life and education

 Weil was born in Philadelphia, on June 8, 1942, the only child of parents who operated a millinery store, in a family that was Reform Jewish.
-He graduated from high school in 1959, and was awarded a scholarship from the American Association for the United Nations, giving him the opportunity to go abroad for a year, during which he lived with families in India, Thailand, and Greece.
+He graduated from Central High School (Philadelphia) in 1959, and was awarded a scholarship from the American Association for the United Nations, giving him the opportunity to go abroad for a year, during which he lived with families in India, Thailand, and Greece.
 From this experience, he became convinced that American culture and science was insular and unaware of non-American practices.
 He began hearing that mescaline enhanced creativity and produced visionary experiences, and finding little information on the subject, he read The Doors of Perception by Aldous Huxley.

 In 1960, Weil entered Harvard University, where he majored in biology with a concentration in ethnobotany.
 At Harvard, he developed curiosity about psychoactive drugs.
 He met Harvard psychologists Timothy Leary and Richard Alpert, and separately engaged in organized experimentation with mescaline.
 Weil wrote for Harvard Crimson.
 One published account of the period describes a falling out of Weil from the group that included the faculty—among whom the experimentation with drugs was contentious, and with regard to undergraduates, proscribed; the falling out involved an exposé on drug-use and supply that Weil wrote for the Crimson.
 Weil wrote of faculty experimentation with drugs in a series of Crimson pieces: